USMNT hopeful Slonina pictured with Poland coach amid reports Chicago Fire keeper could switch allegiance b...

 How good is Slonina?

-Despite being so early on in his development, Slonina has already been compared to goalkeeping greats such as Gianluigi Buffon and Manuel Neuer, and was named in GOAL's 2022 NXGN list as one of the most promising young players in the world.
+Despite being so early on in his development, Slonina has already been compared to goalkeeping greats such as Gianluigi Buffon and Manuel Neuer, and was named to the NXGN 2022 list as one of the most promising young players in the world.

 “I use it as motivation,” Slonina told GOAL when asked about how he handles seeing his name next to two men he grew up idolising.
 “I'm already getting compared to them so why can't I be at that level?